roshin-sai/MEDICARE-FRAUD-DETECTION/README.md

 In this paper, healthcare fraud, types of healthcare frauds, types and sources of healthcare data, and methods for healthcare frauds were studied.
 Various studies are reviewed in the literature.
 It is deduced that in the healthcare industry,‘Data’ is a paramount issue.
 The major part of the data comes from governmental resources and private insurance companies.
 Mainly, machine learning and data mining are used for Healthcare fraud detection.
 Supervised, unsupervised and semi-supervised learning are the three categories of Machine learning approaches.
 In most of the cases, semi-supervised learning approaches are used by many researchers.
 But, to detect frauds in healthcare system more efficiently, new semisupervised learning approaches can be proposed in few cases.
 But, to conceal all the instances of the healthcare fraud, there doesn’t exist any particular standard approach or patterns.
 It can an be concluded from this review that the advanced machine learning techniques and newly acquired sources of the healthcare data would be forthcoming subjects of interest in order to make the healthcare affordable, to improve the effectiveness of healthcare fraud detection and to bestow top quality on healthcare systems.

-#REFERENCES:
+#REFERENCES
 [1] Abdallah, A., Maarof, M. A., & Zainal, A. (2016).
-Fraud detection system:
+Fraud detection system: A survey.
-A survey.
 Journal of Network and Computer Applications, 68, 90-113.
 [2] Behdad, Mohammad, et al. "Nature-inspired techniques in the context of fraud detection."
-IEEE Transactions on Systems, Man, and Cybernetics, Part C (Applications and Reviews) 42.6 (2012): 1273- 1290.
+IEEE Transactions on Systems, Man, and Cybernetics, Part C(Applications and Reviews) 42.6 (2012): 1273- 1290.
-[3] Konasani, Venkatareddy, Mukul Biswas, and Praveen Krishnan Koleth.
-"Healthcare fraud management using big data analytics."
-An Unpublished Report by Trendwise Analytics, Bangalore, India (2012).
+[3] Konasani, Venkatareddy, Mukul Biswas, and Praveen Krishnan Koleth."Healthcare fraud management using big data analytics."
+An Unpublished eport by Trendwise Analytics, Bangalore, India (2012).
 [4] National Health Care Anti-Fraud Association.
-"Health Care Fraud–A Serious and Costly Reality For All Americans."
+"Health Care Fraud–A serious andCostly Reality For All Americans."
 April2005 (2007).
 [5] Yang, Wan-Shiou.
-"A Process Pattern Mining Framework for the Detection of Health Care Fraud and Abuse."
-National Sun Yat-Sen University, Taiwan (2003)..
+"A Process Pattern Mining Framework for the Detection f Health Care Fraud and Abuse."
+National Sun Yat-Sen University, Taiwan
+(2003)..
 [6] Liu, Qi, and Miklos Vasarhelyi.
-"Healthcare fraud detection: A survey and a clustering model incorporating Geo-location information."
-In 29th World Continuous Auditing and Reporting Symposium (29WCARS), Brisbane, Australia.
+"Healthcare fraud detection: A survey and a lustering model incorporating Geo-location information."
+In 29th World
+Continuous Auditing and Reporting Symposium (29WCARS), Brisbane,Australia.
 2013..
-[7] Thornton, Dallas, Roland M. Mueller, Paulus Schoutsen, and Jos van Hillegersberg.
-"Predicting healthcare fraud in medicaid: a multidimensional data model and analysis techniques for fraud detection."
-Procedia technology 9 (2013): 1252-1264.
+[7] Thornton, Dallas, Roland M. Mueller, Paulus Schoutsen, and Jos vanHillegersberg.
+"Predicting healthcare fraud in medicaid: a multidimensionaldata model and analysis techniques for fraud detection."
+Procedia technology 9(2013): 1252-1264.
-[8] Bauder, Richard A., Taghi M. Khoshgoftaar, Aaron Richter, and Matthew Herland.
+[8] Bauder, Richard A., Taghi M. Khoshgoftaar, Aaron Richter, and Matthew rland.
 "Predicting medical provider specialties to detect anomalous insurance claims."
 In Tools with Artificial Intelligence (ICTAI), 2016 IEEE 28th International Conference on, pp. 784- 790.
 IEEE, 2016.
-[9] Branting, L. Karl, Flo Reeder, Jeffrey Gold, and Timothy Champney.
+[9] Branting, L. Karl, Flo Reeder, Jeffrey Gold, and Timothy Champney."Graph analytics for healthcare fraud risk estimation."
+In Advances in Social
-"Graph analytics for healthcare fraud risk estimation."
-In Advances in Social Networks Analysis and Mining (ASONAM), 2016 IEEE/ACM International Conference on, pp. 845-851.
+Networks Analysis and Mining (ASONAM), 2016 IEEE/ACM InternationalConference on, pp. 845-851.
 IEEE, 2016.
 [10] Musal, Rasim Muzaffer.
-"Two models to investigate Medicare fraud within unsupervised databases."
+"Two models to investigate Medicare fraud within nsupervised databases."
 Expert Systems with Applications 37, no. 12 (2010):
 8628-8633.
-[11] Copeland, Leanndra, Dana Edberg, Anna K. Panorska, and Jeanne Wendel.
-"Applying business intelligence concepts to Medicaid claim fraud detection."
+[11] Copeland, Leanndra, Dana Edberg, Anna K. Panorska, and Jeanne Wendel."Applying business intelligence concepts to Medicaid claim fraud detection."
 Journal of Information Systems Applied Research 5, no. 1 (2012): 51.
 [12] Bauder, Richard A., and Taghi M. Khoshgoftaar.
-"A probabilistic programming approach for outlier detection in healthcare claims."
-In Machine Learning and Applications (ICMLA), 2016 15th IEEE International Conference on, pp. 347-354.
+"A probabilisticprogramming approach for outlier detection in healthcare claims."
+In Machine
+Learning and Applications (ICMLA), 2016 15th IEEE International Conference on, pp. 347-354.
 IEEE, 2016.
 [13] Bauder, Richard A., and Taghi M. Khoshgoftaar.
-"A novel method for fraudulent medicare claims detection from expected payment deviations (application paper)."
+"A novel method forfraudulent medicare claims detection from expected payment deviations
+(application paper)."
 In Information Reuse and Integration (IRI), 2016 IEEE 17th International Conference on, pp. 11-19.
 IEEE, 2016.
-[14] van Capelleveen, Guido, Mannes Poel, Roland M. Mueller, Dallas Thornton, and Jos van Hillegersberg.
+[14] van Capelleveen, Guido, Mannes Poel, Roland M. Mueller, DallasThornton, and Jos van Hillegersberg.
 "Outlier detection in healthcare fraud: A case study in the Medicaid dental domain."
 International journal of accounting information systems 21 (2016): 18-31.
 [15] Rudman, William J., John S. Eberhardt, William Pierce, and Susan HartHester.
 "Healthcare fraud and abuse."
 Perspectives in Health Information
-Management/AHIMA, American Health Information Management Association 6, no. Fall (2009).
+Management/AHIMA, American Health Information Management Association6, no. Fall (2009).
-[16] Joudaki, Hossein, Arash Rashidian, Behrouz MinaeiBidgoli, Mahmood Mahmoodi, Bijan Geraili, Mahdi Nasiri, and Mohammad Arab.
+[16] Joudaki, Hossein, Arash Rashidian, Behrouz MinaeiBidgoli, Mahmood ahmoodi, Bijan Geraili, Mahdi Nasiri, and Mohammad Arab.
 "Using data mining to detect health care fraud and abuse: a review of literature."
-Global journal of health science 7, no. 1 (2015): 194.
+Globaljournal of health science 7, no. 1 (2015): 194.
 [17] Jyothsna, V., VV Rama Prasad, and K. Munivara Prasad.
-"A review of anomaly based intrusion detection systems."
-International Journal of Computer Applications 28, no. 7 (2011): 26-35.
+"A review ofanomaly based intrusion detection systems."
+International Journal of Computer
+Applications 28, no. 7 (2011): 26-35.
 [18] Li, Jing, Kuei-Ying Huang, Jionghua Jin, and Jianjun Shi.
-"A survey on statistical methods for health care fraud detection."
+"A survey onstatistical methods for health care fraud detection."
 Health care management science 11, no. 3 (2008): 275-287.
 [19] Srinivasan, Uma, and Bavani Arunasalam.
-"Leveraging big data analytics to reduce healthcare costs."
+"Leveraging big data analyticsto reduce healthcare costs."
 IT professional 15, no. 6 (2013): 21-28.
 [20] Feldman, Keith, and Nitesh V. Chawla.
-"Does medical school training relate to practice?
+"Does medical school trainingrelate to practice?
 Evidence from big data."
 Big data3, no. 2 (2015): 103-113.
-[21] Ko, Joan S., Heather Chalfin, Bruce J. Trock, Zhaoyong Feng, Elizabeth Humphreys, Sung-Woo Park, H. Ballentine Carter, Kevin D. Frick, and Misop Han.
+[21] Ko, Joan S., Heather Chalfin, Bruce J. Trock, Zhaoyong Feng, Elizabeth Humphreys, Sung-Woo Park, H. Ballentine Carter, Kevin D. Frick, and MisopHan.
 "Variability in Medicare utilization and payment among urologists."
 Urology 85, no. 5 (2015): 1045- 1051.